 Cybersecurity.
-As mentioned above, the EU's General Data Protection Regulation (GDPR), which takes effect in May 2018, raises the regulatory bar, and it sweeps more broadly than some non-EU-based companies may realize.
+The EU's General Data Protection Regulation (GDPR), which took effect on May 25, 2018, raises the regulatory bar, and sweeps more broadly than some non-EU-based companies may realize.
 The GDPR imposes stringent requirements on both data collection and data processing, including increased data security mandates, enhanced obligations to obtain data owner consent, and strict breach notification requirements.
 Importantly, the GDPR is extraterritorial in its reach, and carries severe penalties for noncompliance-up to 4% of worldwide revenue.
 In the United States, the New York State Department of Financial Services (DFS) has implemented detailed and prescriptive regulations of its own, requiring covered institutions-entities authorized under New York State banking, insurance or financial services laws-to meet strict minimum cybersecurity standards.
 The revised regulations require, among other things, that covered institutions have in place a cybersecurity program designed to protect consumers' private data, approved by boards of directors or senior corporate officers and accompanied by annual compliance certifications, the first of which was required to be filed on February 15, 2018.
+In addition, on April 16, 2018, the National Institute of Standards and Technology (NIST) released an updated version of its Cybersecurity Framework, a critical benchmarking tool used not only by businesses across the globe, but by key regulators like the SEC and the Federal Trade Commission.

 Meanwhile, the SEC has turned its attention to market disclosure and breach notification.
 Since 2011, when the SEC's Division of Corporation Finance issued interpretive guidance regarding cybersecurity disclosures, public companies have been required to "disclose the risk of cyber incidents if they are among the most significant factors that make an investment in the company speculative or risky."
-In February 2018, the SEC issued new guidance to clarify its expectations on such disclosures.
+In February 2018, the SEC issued new guidance to clarify its expectations as to such disclosures.
 The majority of the 2018 guidance focuses on "reinforcing and expanding upon" the 2011 guidance, advising public companies to evaluate the materiality of cyber risks and incidents and make necessary disclosures in a timely fashion, while warning that the SEC is watching closely.
 However, the 2018 guidance delves into some new areas - particularly board oversight, disclosure controls and procedures, insider trading and selective disclosures.
 As it regards risk oversight, the 2018 guidance advises that public companies should disclose the role of boards in cyber risk management, at least where cyber risks are material to a company's business.
 Therefore, while most boards are likely already engaged in some form of cyber risk oversight, the call by the SEC for more public disclosure may prompt consideration of whether to deepen or sharpen that engagement.